freechipnuts/chiplets/README.md

 2. Provide a strong justification for why their proposed design meets these requirements.
 3. Break down the high-level system design into actionable tasks suitable for fresh graduates from software, hardware, and firmware branches.
 4. Develop a comprehensive testing and validation plan that competing students can follow for their RTL testbenches and software validation.
+5. Design a complete software stack required to execute an end-to-end workload on the target ASIC, enabling the translation of high-level models from frameworks like PyTorch and TensorFlow into instructions compatible with the programming interface exposed by the ASIC.

 ## Target Application:
 Computer vision applications are varied and include essential tasks such as **object detection**, **image segmentation**, **motion tracking**, **scene reconstruction**, and **anomaly detection**, among others.
 Each of these applications requires specific neural network operations that demand high processing efficiency and low latency to be effective in real-time.
 Therefore, an ASIC chip designed for computer vision must support a diverse set of operations that enable these applications to run smoothly and accurately.
 The chip must also demonstrate its capability by performing competitively on the **[MLPerf Inference Benchmark](https://arxiv.org/pdf/1911.02549)**.